Gorgeous Grooms: How To Find The Perfect Men’s Wedding Suit

 By

-How to make your wedding wardrobe your strong suit
+Make your wedding wardrobe your strong suit

-Suit Style
+Consider The Suit Style

 Formal Weddings

-Evening tailcoats (or dress coats)Â is similar to the morning suit, but where the latter is single-breasted and fastens, the former features a double-breasted model with a sharply cut-away skirt and silk-faced lapels so that it doesn’t fasten.
+- Evening tailcoats (or dress coats) are similar to the morning suit, but where the latter is single-breasted and fastens, the former is double-breasted with a sharply cut-away skirt and silk-faced lapels so that it doesn’t fasten.

-Tuxedos are a popular choice for grooms (and a certain famous British spy who likes his martini shaken, not stirred).
+- Tuxedos are a popular choice for grooms (and a certain famous British spy who likes his martini shaken, not stirred).
 This is a timeless style that can be worn at multiple other formal occasions and is typically paired with a black tie, although this can be updated to fit a specific colour theme if you so wish.

 Semi-Formal

-A blazer or suit jacket usually takes the place of tuxedos and dinner jackets at less formal affairs.
+- A blazer or suit jacket usually takes the place of tuxedos and dinner jackets at less formal affairs.
 Whether single- or double-breasted, worn with a shirt and slacks or as a three-piece with a waistcoat, these can look sleek and elegant without being too dressy.

-Wedding suits, funnily enough, are also a popular choice for the big day.
+- Wedding suits, funnily enough, are also a popular choice for the big day.
 Again, these are less formal than the likes of the tux, but still feature the all-important tailored jacket and suit trousers.
 There are many variations of the wedding suit, meaning they also tend to work for other semi-formal occasions later down the line.

 Casual

-Two-piece suits are ideal for more relaxed ceremonies or a quick change at the reception.
+- Two-piece suits are ideal for more relaxed ceremonies or a quick change at the reception.
 Anything goes with this suit, from colourful styles and patterns to mix-and-matching of the blazer, waistcoat, trousers and shirt combo.

-Colour, Texture & Pattern
+Think About Colour, Texture & Pattern

 Grooms that want the best of both worlds can opt for a more traditional jacket for the ceremony and something more casual for the reception, such as a smoking jacket or a colourful tuxedo.
-Shades of green and blue are always popular in this case, but don’t be afraid to push the boat out and try something more fun.
+Shades of green and blue are always popular in this case, but don’t be afraid to push the boat out and try something more vibrant.

 There’s also nothing wrong with staying wholly traditional (a black tux is a classic for a reason, after all) or contemporary (stay true to what you like, rather than what everyone else wants).
 As long as you’re happy with the overall look and nothing clashes with any colour schemes going on in the background, you’re good to go.